I often wonder about the word, “Need,” as it applies to working on horse teeth.

 ANOTHER IMPORTANT ASIDE: When I say “over the course of time,” it’s reasonable to ask, “How Much Time?”
 Well, horse teeth are thought to erupt at a rate of something like 2 – 6 millimeters a year.
 That’s not very much, and, as such, the teeth shouldn’t be in danger of changing very fast.
 Think about that when you’re talking to folks that tell you that your horse needs to have his teeth floated twice a year.

-The teeth don’t sit flat on each other – the upper teeth hang over on the cheek side) of the lower teeth, and the lower teeth aren’t in contact with the tongue side of the lower teeth, and they’re at a bit of an angle.** As they chew, the sides can wear evenly, and this uneven wear can form points and edges that can be surprisingly sharp.
+The teeth don’t sit flat on each other – the upper teeth hang over on the cheek side) of the lower teeth, and the lower teeth aren’t in contact with the tongue side of the upper teeth, and they’re at a bit of an angle.** As they chew, the sides can wear evenly, and this uneven wear can form points and edges that can be surprisingly sharp.
 Uneven wear can cause things such as “hooks” on individual teeth, and the rows of grinding teeth in the back of the mouth – 6 upper and 6 lower, on each side – may also not be level, resulting in a “wave” mouth.
 And all of these things are said to need “correction” when recognized by an enterprising examiner.

 QUESTION #2 – So what?
 That, is, “What difference do those points and hooks and waves make?”